aff3ct/aff3ct/doc/sphinx/source/compilation/compilation.rst

 ===========

 .. important:: If you do not plan to modify the AFF3CT source code and you want
-               to use the simulator as is, you can **download one of the lastest AFF3CT builds** from the
+               to use the simulator as is, you can **download one of the latest AFF3CT builds** from the
                `download page of the AFF3CT website <http://aff3ct.github.io/download.html>`_ and skip this section.